HIST 1302 (HIST II)

 Attendance & Etiquette

 Attendance is your responsibility.
 Our daily CAPs exercises serve as an attendance check in their own right, so I don’t normally take roll.
 However, excessive absences (if I rarely see you) will result in withdrawal from the course and I will spot-check by taking attendance from time to time.
 Keep in mind that reviews for the exams are spread out over all the lecture days leading up to the exams.
 Missing an exam will require a written excuse.
 Students who want to use their laptops should only have course-related material on their screens and might want to sit on the edges of the room to plug in (pros & cons).
 Viewing online material unrelated to the course will result in dismissal from the course; studies show it drags down the performance of other students.
 Do not visit with your neighbors when I’m talking, use headphones or in any way impede the flow of knowledge to students around you.
 Do not use smartphones at all; any use of phones (even for our own course-related content) will result in dismissal from the class on the first offense and course on the second.
+It is a History Department policy to prohibit the use of electronic devices in class.
 You cannot come and go in and out of the room as you please.
 Recording lectures is forbidden.
 No smoking of vapor products.
 These offenses and any inappropriate behavior can result in withdrawal from the course.

 You must withdraw on your own @ the Admissions & Records office (2114) or online (see dates below).
 There are no late withdrawals.
 Keep in mind that you have just 3 W’s to accumulate during your time at ACC, and 6 overall.
 Be aware of Census Dates early in the semester (usually 12 days in) whereby you can withdraw with no W showing up on our transcript.
 I will withdraw you if you don’t appear by the Reporting Date.
 Since historical knowledge is cumulative, you must pass one of the first two tests, or you’ll be withdrawn from the course.